Lojan-Krish/Lojan-Krish/README.md

 - Google Forms front end, Apps Script behind it
 - Creates a **private per-staff Drive subfolder** automatically on submission
 - Branch-specific routing — Jaffna, Vavuniya and Colombo each land in their own folder tree
-- Each employee's documents stay visible to HR and to nobody else

-Not glamorous, and that is rather the point: a form, a script and a folder convention replaced a manual filing job.

 </details>

 <details>
 <summary><b>4 · Domain, hosting and mail migrations</b> · DNS · registrar transfers · zero-downtime cutover</summary>

-Moving live sites between registrars and hosts without dropping traffic or mail.

 - **LCN → Hostinger** — multiple live domains transferred, including supportourschool.org, with cancellation handled at the old registrar
 - **Cloudflare → Hostinger** — tamilaid.org